top of page

 In this episode, we explain fine tuning, the major clue that physicists have discovered to help solve the mystery of the constants.
 The idea of fine tuning is that the constants of nature are not just arbitrary numbers, but there's something special about their values.
 Only numbers within a certain range of values will yield a universe with atoms, molecules, planets, stars, galaxies, etc.

-Don't worry about it.
-I got this.
 When discussing some special features of our universe, including the fundamental constants, - you know, those strange numbers we've been discussing - the famous physicist, Stephen Hawking said the following:

 Most of the fundamental constants in our theories appear fine tuned, in the sense that if they were altered by only modest amounts, the universe would be qualitatively different, and in many cases unsuitable for the development of life.
 The laws of nature form a system that is extremely fine tuned, and very little in physical law can be altered without destroying the possibility of the development of life as we know it.